RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Values should target the tails

 Most company values are truisms.
 The art is selecting which ones to emphasise.
-Usually these are ones that, if not followed, lead to the biggest shortfalls in performance.
-To grab attention, they also usually need to be controversial to make people think and act differently (rather than being agreeable and "obvious").
+Usually these are ones that, if not followed, lead to the biggest shortfalls in performance (large upsides or downsides).
+To grab attention, they also usually need to be controversial to make people think and act differently - rather than being agreeable and "obvious".

 ### Meetings are the death of productivity